 PRESENTED BY Bryan L. Hoskins, Ph.D., Assistant Professor, Oklahoma State University

 Egress system design is typically based on average movement speeds or a distribution of speeds.
 Even with a distribution, each individual is assumed to be moving with little consideration of how slower moving people alter the overall evacuation.
 Human behavior during an evacuation is more complex than this assumption and people will take into account the impact of slower moving people on the overall evacuation.
 This presentation will focus on characteristics that lead to slower movement speeds of individuals and how the inclusion of them in egress simulations alters the results of the simulation.
 This will also include a sensitivity analysis of the model.
 Finally, the model will be used to show how evacuation elevators may alter the overall evacuation times from buildings.
-The link to register is available in the Member Resources section.
+The link to register is available here.

 Monday, March 6, 2017 11:00 am Eastern Time (-05:00 GMT)